seoanezonjic/DEG_workflow/README.md

 # DEG_workflow
-##Workflow to perform Differential Expression Gene analysis from raw fastq files.
+## Workflow to perform Differential Expression Gene analysis from raw fastq files.

-##usaGE:
+## USAGE:

 ###	Initializing experiment:
 Create manage_input_files.sh manually, from which all raw samples must be linked with a suitable name to another custom folder (e.g. "raw_files", "samples" or "renamed_sample").
 This step must be performed for customizate samples according to the experiment and keep original sample names in order to facilitate sample backtracking (In case of failure) at same time.
 New sample names must be easy to interpret and it is recommended short and non redundant names.